fizzyade/sfpdoctor/README.md

 * **/software** - The desktop software to control the hardware.
 * **/drivers** - Platform dependent drivers for the hardware interface.

+Development takes place in the develop branch, master is currently a placeholder and not up to date.

 ## Required Tools

 * **[Cypress PSoC Creator](https://www.cypress.com/products/psoc-creator-integrated-design-environment-ide)** for firmware development.